hani1026/geantprop-documentation/geantprop_guide_en.rst

    propagator.SetStepCallback(analyze_energy_loss)

 **SecondaryCallback - Particle Filtering and Analysis** Called whenever a secondary particle is generated in Geant4.
+When this function returns `True`, the particle is killed and not added to the MCTree.

 .. code-block:: python